 All hours of participation in activities must be verified.
-The Participant Time Sheet, OFS-TS-12, is the standard time sheet used to document participation.
+The Participant Time Sheet, DFA-TS-12, is the standard time sheet used to document participation.
 When used, it is given to providers to report attendance and satisfactory progress in the activity.
 These time sheets may also be given to the client to have providers complete.
 Some employers/sponsors have their own time sheets.
-These are acceptable means of verification as long as these time sheets provide the necessary information and are signed by the sponsor or his representative.
+These are acceptable means of verification as long as these time sheets provide the necessary information and are signed by the site supervisor.
 Documentation is required and must be available from the activity site at least every two weeks for all activities except for Job Readiness and Job Search Assistance in which documentation is required and must be available daily.
 Monthly time sheets must be filed in participants' case records.

-For clients who are employed, other documents and methods may be used to verify work hours.
-Although time sheets, verbal, and written confirmation from the employer may be used, the following alternative methods may also be used to document these hours:
+For Work-Eligible Participants who are employed, other documents and methods may be used to verify work hours.
+Although time sheets and written confirmation from the employer may be used, the following alternative methods may also be used to document these hours:

 - Pay stubs

-- Time cards
+- Time cards signed by the employer

-- Sign-in/sign out sheets
+- Sign-in/sign out sheets signed by the employer

-- Rosters
+- Work schedules signed by the employer